Leading global coal miner Peabody files for bankruptcy

 Debt troubles for Peabody date to its $5.1 billion leveraged buyout of Macarthur Coal in 2011, just when prices peaked for the metallurgical coal that the Australian company supplies to Asian steel mills.

-As metallurgical coal demand fell, particularly in China, Peabody’s financial woes intensified.
-The company wrote down $700 million on its Australian metallurgical coal assets last year.
+As demand for metallurgical coal fell, particularly in China, Peabody’s financial woes intensified.
+The company took a $700 million writedown on its Australian metallurgical coal assets last year.

 At home, the U.S. shale boom of the past few years made natural gas competitive with thermal coal, and the Obama administration’s environmental regulations raised operational costs.

 “2016 will probably go down as the worst year in history for U.S. coal,” JPMorgan said in a research note on Tuesday.
-U.S. production declined 31 percent in the first quarter year-on-year, although stockpiles still remain high, the note said.
+U.S. production declined 31 percent in the first quarter from a year earlier, although stockpiles still remain high, the note said.

 Producers accounting for about 45 percent of U.S. coal output have filed for bankruptcy in the industry downturn, based on the most current government figures published in 2014.